 When do I enter the CPC Program?

-year in which you enroll in the CPC Program depends on when you certify.
+The year in which you enroll in the CPC Program depends on when you certify.

-If you certify in 2017, for example, you enter the CPC Program in 2017.
+If you certified in 2017, for example, you entered the CPC Program in 2017.

-If you certify in 2018, you enter the CPC Program in 2018.
+If you certify in 2018, you will enter the CPC Program in 2018.

 Do the courses I took during my nurse anesthesia program count for recertification or for CPC compliance?

 No. Credits earned during a nurse anesthesia program cannot be applied to continued professional certification (CPC) or recertification.